-- (1) To apply to become a member of the Association, a person must submit a written application to a committee member stating that the person- - (a) wishes to become a member of the Association; and - (b) supports the purposes of the Association; and - (c) agrees to comply with these Rules. - (2) The application- - (a) must be signed by the applicant;
+- (1) To apply to become a member of the Association, a person must submit a written application to the committee stating that the person-

+- (a) wishes to become a member of the Association; and

+- (b) supports the purposes of the Association; and

+- (c) agrees to comply with these Rules.

+- (2) The application-

+- (a) must be signed by the applicant; and

+- (b) may be accompanied by the joining fee.